Zantac Cancer Lawsuits & Settlements

 By contrast, the goal of a class action lawsuit is to recover the money spent on buying the medication.
 Those in the class action don’t have to have been injured by the product.
 Rather, the harm addressed by the class action is that the Zantac manufacturer was able to make money by unlawfully concealing the dangers of Zantac to consumers.
 Thus, class actions seek to rectify the fact that the drug manufacturers failed to warn consumers of a serious known risk.

 What Types of Damages Can a Zantac Personal Injury Lawyer Help Me Recover?

 Although the laws regarding damages vary from state to state.
 Generally speaking, a person diagnosed with cancer due to his or her use of Zantac can claim damages including:

 - All medical expenses due to injuries from using Zantac;

 - Loss of wages;

 - Punitive damages (where appropriate)

 If you suspect that you have been harmed by taking Zantac or its generic form, ranitidine, we invite you to contact us today for a Free Case Review.
-West Law Firm represent clients nationwide who have been injured by potentially dangerous drugs like Zantac.
+West Law Firm represent clients in West Virginia and nationwide who have been injured by potentially dangerous drugs like Zantac.